 PSI has held two national Phone Book Dialogue Meetings and continues to hold conference calls on the phone books issue area with state and local government officials and other stakeholders.
 The first dialog meeting was convened in Raleigh, North Carolina in June 2007 and focused on defining the key issues associated with phone book production and distribution including unwanted phone books, the environmental impact of phone book production, recycling of directories, alternatives to printed directories, and sustainable financing.
 The second Phone Book Dialogue Meeting was held in Seattle, Washington in February 2007.
 The goal of the meeting was to develop an agreement on potential collaborative strategies to minimize the environmental impact of directory production and distribution and identified the opt-out of directories, environmental production components, recycling best practices as the three key components for future discussions.

-Since April 2011, PSI has been working with Catalog Choice on an opt-out pilot project in Brookline and Cambridge, Massachusetts to test outreach strategies and best practices related to this transparent, voluntary opt-out service for phone books and unwanted mail.
-This project is supported by a Massachusetts Department of Environmental Protection grant.
-The project provides residents with the opportunity to stop the delivery of unwanted phone books, catalogs, coupons, and credit card solicitations.
-It will also measure the number of requests and program efficiency.
-PSI will issue a project report in the fall of 2012.
+From April 2011 through September 2012, PSI worked with Catalog Choice on an opt-out pilot project in Brookline and Cambridge, Massachusetts to test outreach strategies and best practices related to this transparent, voluntary opt-out service for phone books and unwanted mail.
+This project was supported by a Massachusetts Department of Environmental Protection grant.
+The project provided residents with the opportunity to stop the delivery of unwanted phone books, catalogs, coupons, and credit card solicitations.
+It also measured the number of requests and program efficiency.
+This project led to the creation of more than 1800 new Catalog Choice accounts and reduced solid waste by 252 tons.
 This dual-community effort is part of a U.S. campaign aimed at slashing wasteful uses of paper, packaging, and other natural resources; reducing product impacts; saving taxpayer dollars; and honoring consumer choice.

 For more information, contact Isaac Griffith-Onnen at Isaac@productstewardship.us, or (617) 236-4853.